kean/articles/2020-11-29-formatted-strings.markdown

 > If you are already sold, you should also be aware of the following caveats of using an XML parser:
 >
 > - You can't put arbitrary text in it.
-For example, `<`, `>`, and other reserved symbols need to be escaped.
+For example, `<`, `>`, and other reserved symbols need to be [escaped](https://www.advancedinstaller.com/user-guide/xml-escaped-chars.html).
-> - If you were previously using HTML, make sure to replace the following notation `&copy;` with characters supported in XML.
-You can simply put a character inline, e.g. `©`.
+> - Some [character entities](https://www.w3schools.com/html/html_entities.asp) that are supported in HTML, such as `&copy;`, are not supported in XML.
+In case of "copyright" symbol, you can simply put `©` directly in your strings.
 > - XML is much more strict than HTML.
 If you were previously using HTML, the migration can be painful.
 For example, in XML you can't use ampersands (`&`) in attributes.
 This can be a problem for href links with multiple query parameters.
 They have to be replaced with `&amp;`.
 Strictly speaking, HTML also [doesn't allow](https://t.co/sVqlfH1TCz?amp=1) the use of `&`.
 But the browsers have workarounds.
 If you want another example, `href=https://example.com` is allowed in HTML, but in XML attributes must have quotes, `href="https://example.com"`
 {:.warning}